 If you’re constantly interrupted during your work time, your whole family will suffer in the long run.
 You need to get your work done so you can support your family financially.
 Determine when there are times that your family can talk to you and when there are “off-limit” times, such as when you’re in your home office, or when you’re sitting at your desk.

-- BECOME A MINIMALIST- IN EVERYTHING!
 There’s only so much time in a day.
 Do you want to spend time with your family, or do you want to cook elaborate meals?
 Do you want to spend your time cleaning your big house packed to gills with stuff?
 Do you want to teach your kids Math, English, History, Science, Spanish, Religion AND chauffeur them around to violin, soccer, and the debate homeschool club?
-Do you want to run your home business with 3 different email addresses, 15 different plug-ins, and 20 different clients calling at all odd times?
+Do you want to run your home business with 3 different email addresses, 15 different plug-ins, 20 different clients calling, and be on every social media channel?

 If you CAN, then you are a superwoman and I commend you.
 I for one, am not and cannot commit to all these things.
 When I said it was a lifestyle choice, it really is a lifestyle.
 You need to decide what is important to your family.
 Who is going to what chores, what can be outsourced if necessary, etc?
 And it doesn’t happen all at once.
 It is an ongoing conversation throughout the years.

 So, if something’s not working, own it.
 Accept responsibility for the reason it’s not working, identify the problems, and then correct them.